-Victoria has been serving on the board of Vostok New Ventures, an investment company with presence in Sweden since 2015.
+Victoria has been serving on the board of Vostok New Ventures, an investment company with presence in Sweden from 2015 to 2021.
 Vostok New Ventures focuses on European and emerging markets companies with strong network effects.
 Victoria also sits on the Investment Committee of Teklas Ventures, a corporate venture arm of Teklas, One of the leading auto parts suppliers to the most prominent car manufacturers.
 Teklas Ventures focuses on European and US companies with strong strategic synergies.

 Victoria is an avid supporter of education and involved in the Go Project.
 She also supports other education-focused organizations.
 Victoria is also actively involved in Washington University, her alma mater.

-Doug Benowitz is a Vice President of Colle Capital Partners LP, an opportunistic, early stage technology venture fund.
+Doug Benowitz is a Principal of Colle Capital Partners LP, an opportunistic, early stage technology venture fund.
 He focuses on sourcing and conducting diligence on seed and early stage investment opportunities.